centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/remote-server.md

 title: Installing on a remote server
 ---

+> As MAP (Legacy) will not evolve anymore, we suggest you install [Centreon MAP](introduction-map.md) instead.
+MAP has significant advantages compared to MAP (Legacy) including:
+- Web editor: Create and edit your views directly from your web browser.
+- New server: Brand new server and data model providing better performance.

 ## Centreon MAP (Legacy) installation for a Centreon remote server

 Installation of Centreon MAP (Legacy) extension on a Centreon